 At the Mill Nursery we aim to provide the highest quality care and education for all our children thereby giving them a strong foundation for their future learning.
 We create a safe and happy environment with motivating and enjoyable learning experiences that enable children to become confident and independent learners.
 We value the individual child and work alongside parents and carers to meet their needs and help every child to reach their full potential.
 Staff learn about children’s starting points working with parents from the start, with a home visit and our comprehensive settling in policy, this provides our practitioners with an enriched understanding of each individual child.

-At The Mill we provide a balanced curriculum, based on the revised EYFS 2012, across the prime and specific areas of learning, using play as the vehicle for learning.
-This is achieved by weekly team meetings with practitioners working alongside the lead practitioner (Teacher/lead across Early Years in our nursery and school) who supports and guides the planning.
+At The Mill we provide a balanced curriculum, based on the latest Early Years Foundation Stage (EYFS), across the prime and specific areas of learning, using play as the vehicle for learning.
+This is achieved by weekly team meetings with practitioners working alongside our lead teacher (Teacher across Early Years in our nursery and school) who supports and guides the planning.
 Practitioners input is shared and valued and meets the needs of individuals and their interests.
 This provides opportunities for regular pedagogical discussion about next steps, children’s interests and provision.
 There is a balance of adult-led and child initiated learning throughout our daily practice.
 We ensure that the environment is resourced with items and objects that interest the children and motivate them, from treasure baskets to story sacks and sets of open ended related objects.
 At team planning meetings practitioners comment on individual needs and potential next steps for progression for all abilities, these will then be collated into weekly plans and learning opportunities.
 The children’s interests are recorded and inform the basic provision plan for the following week, both in and outdoors.
 Basic provision displays children’s interests and learning needs.
 Areas of learning and activities link to the EYFS.
 Each day Practitioners deliver a short planned small group time activity early on in the session so as not to interrupt their own learning passage addressing characteristics of effective learning within the primary and specific areas for pre-school aged children.
 Younger children have their group time incorporated into their play.
 These focus activities are based on the Early Years Outcomes and are differentiated for the different abilities that we have in the setting.
 The result of the activities will lead into future planning.
-A notice board informs parents on entry to nursery of a brief summary of their child’s planned learning experiences that day.

 Each member of staff has key children and they document children’s learning in personalised learning journeys through observations and photographs taken during the sessions.
 Children’s progress is tracked through observational assessment and profiling against the early years outcomes and development stages in their learning journey so staff can make sure that their children make a good level of progress.
 This also allows us to find any gaps in their learning and plan accordingly.
 Parental contributions are made through feedback and this is collated in the Learning Journey.
 Practitioners work with parents to ensure a partnership of learning and development is established thus enabling a complete picture of a child is obtained.
 Keyworkers share learning journeys termly with parents who give feedback and a dialogue is developed between both parties.
 As part of our 'shared voices' programme parents are given photographs of their child at nursery and are invited to comment with their child on their learning.
 The weekly notice board share photographs of learning experiences at the nursery.